nystudio107/seomatic/README.md

 * [Added] Added Vimeo Handle to Social Media settings
 * [Added] Added a 'globalMetaOverride' setting to config.php
 * [Added] SEOmetrics checks for HTML validity via the WC3 Validator
+* [Added] Added a Score % summary for each SEOmetrics category
 * [Improved] SEOmetrics now looks for link rel='publisher'
 * [Improved] Refined SEOmetrics a bit, and added more 'Learn More' links
 * [Fixed] The mainEntityOfPage is no longer improperly cached if being called by getJsonLd()